bitrise-steplib/steps-start-android-emulator/README.md

 # Start Android Emulator Step

+__WARNING:
+This step is deprecated, use [AVD Manager](https://github.com/bitrise-steplib/steps-avd-manager) step instead.
+Will be removed by 2019-08-25.__

 Start Android emulator and - optionally - wait till it's booted fully

 ## How to use this Step